 In most cases, a person injured on someone else’s residential or commercial property must prove that a dangerous condition was the cause of the accident and the owner or possessor of the property knew or should have known about the hazardous condition.
 The law determines whether the owner or occupier of property was negligent by deciding if the steps the owner or occupier took to keep the property safe were reasonable.

 Premises liability laws are complex and often confusing.
-Call (904) 637-7721 today to speak directly with a Jacksonville premises liability lawyer at Spohrer Dodd about the specifics of your claim.
+Call 888-577-8705 today to speak directly with a Jacksonville premises liability lawyer at Spohrer Dodd Trial Attorneys about the specifics of your claim.

-Representing Property Accident Victims in Florida & Beyond
+Representing Property Accident Victims In Florida And Beyond

 The laws of premises liability apply for persons invited onto the property for business or personal reasons, and also extend protection to other visitors, even trespassers.
 A residential or commercial property owner can rarely succeed in claiming ignorance of a dangerous condition.

 Some of the dangerous conditions seen in residential and commercial premises include: